 Once you’ve settled on the options you want in a motherboard purchase, it’s time to compare performance levels.
 Do some internet research to find the motherboard models with the best benchmarking results.
 Reviewers commonly measure the speed and performance levels of motherboards in the following areas —

-Boot Times: The amount of time required to boot a computer depends, in part, on the motherboard’s components and firmware, including the BIOS.
+Boot times: The amount of time required to boot a computer depends, in part, on the motherboard’s components and firmware, including the BIOS.

-Memory Bandwidth: This measures the amount of data that can be moved to and from the memory chips.
+Memory bandwidth: This measures the amount of data that can be moved to and from the memory chips.
 Loading more data in memory faster is better, and the motherboard design plays a role in the available speed.

-Power Usage: Look for measurements of the motherboard’s power consumption during regular working and during idle times.
+Power usage: Look for measurements of the motherboard’s power consumption during regular working and during idle times.
 Motherboards that use more power will obviously cost you more in electricity.
 But they will also generate more heat which, over time, could damage computer components.

 You’ll find motherboards in a variety of price ranges.
-The units in our product matrix range from about $40 to about $200.
+The units in our product list range from about $40 to about $200.
 But you could certainly find motherboards outside of that price range, too.